Harvest Moon: One World – Event Triggers and Farm Workflow Guide

 • Ignoring the Doc Pad until you are lost.
 It works best as a before-bed planner, not a panic menu.

-• Treating the Harvest Goddess Spring like a one-time story stop.
-It is often the place that tells you whether your progression state is actually ready.
+• Treating the Harvest Goddess Spring as a one-time stop.
+It is often what tells you whether your progression state is ready.

 Was this guide helpful?